 Katie Berlin is a rising senior at BC.
 She’s been swimming competitively for over 10 years and assistant coaching for five.
 She has been also teaching group and private lessons to kids of all ages 6 month-15 years as well as some adult lessons.

 Kimberly is a rising senior at Boston College in the Pre-medical program, and a member of the BC Women’s Varsity Swim Team, competing in the sprint freestyle events.
 She is from Virginia Beach, VA where she swam competitively on summer league, club, and high school teams for a combined 14 years.
 She was a beach lifeguard in Virginia Beach for five summers and is First Aid and CPR/AED certified, as well as certified in ocean rescue safety.

 Kim also competed regionally and nationally in lifeguard competitions in events including swimming, running, and the Ironman.
 Her pre-med background and knowledge of water safety, along with her swimming experience ensures that swimmers will learn a great deal about swimming in a safe environment.
 She has helped swimmers of all ages improve their swimming skills and loves seeing them progress in the pool.
 Swimming is a tough sport, and not only is it important to be able to swim well, but it is also fun!

 Lauren is an American Red Cross certified lifeguard and swim instructor with a passion for swimming and teaching.
 Growing up, she spent her summers swimming on a swim team from age six through high school.
-She has taught lessons for the past three years to kids mostly ages 3-14, but has experience working with kids and adults of all ages and levels.
+She has taught lessons for the past four years to kids mostly ages 3-14, but has experience working with kids and adults of all ages and levels.
 Lauren loves connecting with kids to help them develop their swimming skills and confidence, and understands the importance of providing a comfortable and exciting environment in the pool.
 During her lessons she integrates a variety of skills and techniques while emphasizing the importance of safety and fun!